It's the last day for these savings

 characteristics of abstract expressionism

 Abstract Expressionism is known for its spontaneous, automatic, or subconscious creation.
-Here are the key characteristics of Abstract Expressionism:
+Here are the key characteristics of this art movement:

 Emphasis on Spontaneity and Improvisation